 - Switch your thermostat to “OFF” for your air conditioner.
 There is a lesser chance of your AC getting severely damaged by a power surge from the storm if the unit is turned off.

-- Consider enrolling in the Surge Protection $2,000 or Surge Protection $4,000 plans from Pivotal Home Solutions.
+- Consider enrolling in the Surge Protection $2,000 or Surge Protection $4,000 plans from Oncourse Home Solutions.
 The affordable surge protection plans give you financial protection and peace of mind regarding your home’s electronics and electric appliances valued at $100 or more, including computers, gaming consoles, kitchen and laundry room appliances, and more.